Certificate III in Animal Studies

 Recognition is a process of acknowledging previously completed qualifications, skills, knowledge or experience relevant to your course.
 This may reduce the amount of learning required, reduce course fees and allow you to achieve your qualification faster.

 Find out more about recognition: http://www.sydneytafe.edu.au/courses/recognition

-This is a 100% online course with no formal attendance.
+This is a blended flexible online course with occassional workshops at Sydney TAFE.
+This online course will suit participants that are independant learners and those who do not require significant learning support.
 You may be asked to participate in online activities with your peers.
 You will be given 12 months to complete the qualification but must complete at least 6 of the units within 6 months of commencment.
 You may complete all units within the 6 months initial time period if you wish.
 You must arrange work placement in an animal care facility while undertaking this course.
+Participants must find a minimum of 100 hours work placement in an animal care facility while undertaking this qualfication.
+Participants must be reasonably physically fit to undertake this work placement.
 This can be paid or voluntary and if volunteering you will be covered by TAFE insurance while enrolled.
 Students will be required to submit assessments through Moodle our online learning system.
 You should have reasonable computer skills and have finished year 10.

 |Number||Subject name||Nominal hours|